iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Headline

-A complete brand transformation to go forward through design, strategy and technology
+A complete brand transformation to go forward through design, strategy, and technology

 #### Company